platformsh/platformsh-docs/src/overview/structure.md

 Each Application container corresponds to a `.platform.app.yaml` file in the repository.
 If there are 3 `.platform.app.yaml` files, there will be three Application containers.
 Application containers hold the code you provide via your Git repository.
 Application containers are always built off of one of the Platform.sh-provided language-specific images, such as “PHP 5.6”, “PHP 7.2”, or “Python 3.6”.
 It is also possible to have multiple Application containers running different languages or versions.

-For many applications, there is only one `.platform.app.yaml` file, which is generally placed at the repository root.
+For typical applications, there is only one `.platform.app.yaml` file, which is generally placed at the repository root.